 [ESFJ / ENFJ] Extraverted Feeling (Fe) – Judgment in the outer world that evaluates situations by pinpointing the values of a group in order to facilitate and accommodate others in the most appropriate way.
 Asks: What is the most harmonious decision?

 [ISFP / INFP] Introverted Feeling (Fi) – Judgment in the inner subjective world that seeks to decide based on a set of ingrained values; seeks the answer that maintains congruence of values with the outer situation.
 Asks: Will this decision sustain who I am?

-Jung hypothesized that if we are supported in our Type by our environment – our family of origin, context, surroundings, jobs, etc. we will naturally progress from comfort with our Dominant and Auxiliary through the first stages of life, to becoming increasingly more comfortable with engaging our less preferred functions, the Auxiliary, Tertiary and Inferior Functions as we age.
+Jung hypothesized that if we are supported in our Type by our environment – our family of origin, context, surroundings, jobs, etc. we will naturally progress from comfort with our Dominant and Auxiliary through the first stages of life, to developing our less preferred functions, the Auxiliary, Tertiary and Inferior Functions as we age.

 The Dominant Function

 The Dominant (or leading) Function is the first Mental Function in the Type Hierarchy of each of the 16 Types; it appears as one of two middle letters of the Type Code and is the function that guides the personality, giving it direction – like the captain of a ship guiding the way.
 The Dominant Function defines the manner in which we most comfortably adapt to the world; we rely on it the most to guide us through life’s situations, especially during the first half of life.

 The Auxiliary Function